TikTok vs Instagram Reels: We Run Both. Here Is What the Data Shows.

 I know Elena because I advise her fintech brand on content.
 She runs short-form video across TikTok and Reels with one team and one budget, and she has been keeping a spreadsheet of every cross-posted video since last summer.
 187 entries so far.
 The results contradict a lot of what people say about these two platforms.

-Her headline number: 3.15% engagement on TikTok.
-1.48% on Reels.
-More than double.
-Sounds like a blowout, right?
-Except Reels drives 3.8x more website clicks per impression.
+Her headline number: 3.15% engagement on TikTok, 1.48% on Reels.
+Looks like a blowout for TikTok.
+But Reels drives 3.8x more website clicks per impression.
 TikTok fills the top of her funnel.
-Instagram closes.
-And weirdly, her best content on each platform looks nothing alike, even when she shot it from the same raw footage.
+Instagram closes it.
+The weird part: her best content on each platform looks nothing alike, even when she started from the same raw footage.

 The Engagement Rate Gap Is Real (But Misleading)

-Here is the problem with that comparison.
+The problem: those numbers are lying to you.
 TikTok counts a "view" after one second.
-Engagement includes views, likes, comments, shares, saves.
-Instagram calculates Reels engagement as likes plus comments divided by follower count.
-Not views.
-Totally different denominators.
-Comparing those two numbers is like comparing your batting average to someone's on-base percentage and declaring a winner.
+Their engagement rate divides likes, comments, shares, and saves by views.
+Instagram's Reels engagement?
+Likes plus comments divided by follower count.
+Different denominators entirely.
+You're comparing batting average to on-base percentage and declaring a winner.

 Elena ran the math herself.
 She normalized both platforms to per-view engagement: likes, comments, and shares divided by total views.
 The gap shrunk a lot.
 TikTok still won, but by about 40%, not 2x.
 So roughly half the reported gap turns out to be a measurement artifact.
 Good to know.

 Shares are the one metric that compares cleanly.
 TikTok videos get shared at about 5x the rate of Reels.
 I care about this number because a share means someone liked a video enough to send it to a friend.
 That is a far stronger signal than a double-tap.
-For brand awareness through viral distribution, TikTok is in a different league.
+If you care about word-of-mouth, about getting forwarded in group chats, TikTok is just not in the same conversation as Reels.

 Algorithm Differences That Actually Matter